 - in addition to this, people may buy me alcoholic gifts.

-- there’s usually some booze left in the house tempting me to drink it up.
+- there’s usually some booze left in the house after the holidays tempting me to drink it up.

-I’m lucky enough to be going back to doing the Cambridge Diet this year, so booze should be firmly off the agenda anyway.
+I’m lucky enough to be intending to go back to doing the Cambridge Diet this year, so booze should be firmly off the agenda anyway.
 But I will admit, even though I have done the diet before, alcohol managed to sneak itself into weekends occasionally before.
 Yes, I’ve often tried to ‘cheat’ the diet with low-carb drinks.
 But not this January – I just can’t let it!

 I’ve Realised I Can’t Tolerate It